NikolaJyun/matchzy-auto-tournament/docs/development/contributing.md

 - Node.js 18+
 - Docker (optional, for full stack testing)
-- PostgreSQL (optional, only if using PostgreSQL for local development)
+- PostgreSQL (required - can run with Docker for local development)
 - A CS2 server with MatchZy plugin (for testing)

 ### Local Setup